AvyFly/parasect/docs/usage_create_menu.rst

 .. seealso:: You can find a `generic example Meals Menu <example generic test_>`_ as well as an `PX4 example Meals Menu <example px4 test_>`_, that are part of the unit tests of *Parasect*.
-   Refer to it while following this guide.
+   Refer to it while following this guide or use them as a starting point for your own use cases.

 First, create your main *Parasect* input folder, which we'll call ``menu`` for now (the actual folder name isn't important).
 You can place this folder anywhere in your system.